SantiagoFigli/SantiagoFigli/README.md

 ### Hi there 👋, Nice to meet you!
 I am Santiago

-I am a backend developer from Mallorca, Spain.
+I am a backend developer from Mar del Plata, Argentina.

 - 💻 Currently working on web development projects and scalable applications.
 - 🌱 Always learning and exploring new technologies.